 5 Tactics flight attendants use to remain calm when a passenger wants to fight.

-Maybe you heard or read about passengers’ rioting’ against flight crews at Shanghai Pudong International Airport (PVG) during the weekend of July 13, 2012.
-If not, here’s a link to the clip of the mutiny that ensued against the captain when passengers were reportedly stranded in Shanghai, People’s Republic of China, for 3 days.
+You may have heard or read about passengers’ rioting’ against flight crews at Shanghai Pudong International Airport (PVG) during the weekend of July 13, 2012.

-Unfortunately, during this busy travel season, with flights filled at 80-to-90 percent capacity with many passengers having to be turned away, tempers are bound to flare when a mechanical failure grounds a plane.
-Now as you may have seen in the ABC news clip, the plane’s captain came out to speak to the passengers, but in most cases, the captain is safely tucked behind the cockpit door, and a flight attendant has to do the heavy lifting.
+Now, as you may have seen in the ABC news clip, the plane’s captain came out to speak to the passengers.
+Still, in most cases, the captain is safely tucked behind the cockpit door, and a flight attendant has to do the heavy lifting.

-A passenger can quickly transform into a combatant soon after s/he becomes dissatisfied with service.
-Unfortunately, the timing seems to coincide almost at the same time s/he embarks for his/her destination.
 Usually, the passenger’s frustration has nothing to do with the flight attendant.
-Still, they are the most visible airline representative, besides the customer service agents, and become the target of the unsatisfied passenger’s frustration.
-Unfortunately, flight attendants are also the airline reps who are stuffed inside the metal tube with the angry passenger.
+Still, they are the most visible airline representative besides the customer service agents.
+They become the target of the unsatisfied passenger’s frustration.
+Unfortunately, flight attendants are airline reps stuffed inside metal tubes with angry passengers.

-– Not only does the passenger’s unruly behavior threaten the flight attendant, but depending on the stage of flight – it could threaten the entire operation if a flight attendant allows an altercation to climb to a threat level where the plane has to divert to an unplanned destination or get escorted by a fighter jet.
-Therefore, flight attendants diffuse uncomfortable situations by employing five easy tactics to quickly make peace.
+Not only does the passenger’s unruly behavior threaten the flight attendant, but depending on the stage of flight, it could threaten the entire operation if a flight attendant allows an altercation to climb to a threat level where the plane has to divert to an unplanned destination or get escorted by a fighter jet.

 Flight Attendants: